juliocesarscheidt/lambda-image-recognition-kinesis/README.md

 ## Code coverage

-It was used Sonarqube locally to gather the coverage for unit tests
+It was used Sonarqube to gather the coverage for unit tests.

 ![Quality Gate](./quality-gate/sonarqube.png)

-- [ ] TODO: Increase coverage